evanplaice/sublime-text-seed/README.md

 Used to edit text fields in the browser directly in Sublime Text.

+Select a textarea, start the plugin in Chrome, and code edited directly in `Sublime Text` will be reflected in the textarea.

 Requires a Chrome Extension.

 ### [LiveReload](https://packagecontrol.io/packages/GhostText) [Not Installed]